fuglaro/WebShush/README.md

 #  WebShuSH

-A simple and powerful SSH portal to access your hosts through the web.
+The simple and powerful SSH portal to access your hosts through the web.

 ![](demo-login.jpg)